- Published on

 Continuous Delivery Mindset: Decouple Deploy from Release

-// Stripe uses granular feature flags
+// use granular feature flags to decouple deploy from release

 if (featureFlags.newOAuthFlow && user.betaAccess) {